hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01f-Multimedia.md

 21. Number of data to draw?

-  We created an analyser node in the buildAudioGraph function.
+  We created an analyser node in the `buildAudioGraph` function.
 We set the FFT size to 1024, at _line 10_.
-What will be the size of the buffer containing the __frequency__ analysis data (in other words, what will be the length of the dataArray object)?
+What will be the size of the buffer containing the __frequency__ analysis data (in other words, what will be the length of the `dataArray` object)?

   a.
 512<br>
-  a.
+  b.
 1024<br>

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: The number of data returned is equal to the FFT size/2.
+In this example, 512.

 22. Value range?